ereoh/Binary-Sleep-Classification/README.md

 # How to run our experiments:

-## Creating and Activating the Conda Environemnt
+## Creating and Activating the Conda Environment
 ```
 conda env create --file environemnt.yml
 conda activate asenv